Sunday, July 31, 2016

 Yummy lemon cake and cream cheese frosting!

 This cake sounds super special and worth the fuss in making it.
-I would not suggest this cake for a beginner baker.
+But I would not suggest this cake for a beginner baker.

 Such a pretty cake!